miklevin/MikeLev.in/_posts/2024-11-06-resilience-while-achieving-ikagi.md

 ### The Chinese Room Dilemma

-The Chinese Room thought experiment, proposed by John Searle, argues that a computer executing a program cannot possess understanding or consciousness, regardless of its apparent intelligence[1][2].
+**Perplexity**: The Chinese Room thought experiment, proposed by John Searle, argues that a computer executing a program cannot possess understanding or consciousness, regardless of its apparent intelligence[1][2].
 In the experiment, a person who doesn't understand Chinese uses a rule book to manipulate Chinese symbols, simulating conversation without comprehension[1].

 This raises ethical concerns about AI, particularly regarding the casual creation and destruction of AI entities.
 If AI lacks true understanding, treating them as disposable objects in software development might overlook potential moral implications of creating entities that simulate human-like interactions without genuine comprehension[1][4].